There has been speculations from Football fans around the world on who owns Stamford Bridge, the home ground of Chelsea Football Club.

 Some football fans believe the stadium was rented to Chelsea FC as they pay yearly rent, while some believe Chelsea own the stadium.

-In these article, we’ll clear the air on who owns Stamford Bridge.
+In these article, we’ll clear the air on who is the rightful owner of Stamford Bridge.

 History of Stamford Bridge